-Inconsistency: Unexplained heterogeneity across study findings Indirectness: Applicability or generalizability to the research question a.
-Small number of events; fragility present.
+Inconsistency: Unexplained heterogeneity across study findings Indirectness: Applicability or generalizability to the research question

 Imprecision: The confidence in the estimate of an effect to support a particular decision

 - b.
 Upper boundary of the 95% CI crosses a threshold of meaningful effect. - c.
 95% CI cannot exclude no harm. - d.
 One DVT was observed in the tofacitinib group vs zero in the placebo group.